sanjoekurian/AI-Powered-Legal-Assistant-Bot/README.md

      - Information from the documents
      - Supplementary general knowledge
      - A clear, simplified summary
-   - Display the answer with previous questions in the chat history
+   - Display the answer in the chat interface

 ## API Endpoints